profOnno/tuxguitar/doc/contribute.md

 <img src="images/contribute/eclipse-git-clone-step2.png" width="50%" alt="Git Clone Step 2, select branches">

 As a last step you have to choose where on your local drive the repo should be placed.
-In my case, I created a folder named [](){:name=`git_folder_name`} "git" in my Eclipse workspace.
+In my case, I created a folder named []{#git_folder_name} "git" in my Eclipse workspace.

 <img src="images/contribute/eclipse-git-clone-step3.png" width="50%" alt="Git Clone Step 3, select local folder">